raphafe96/Thesis-VisPol/README.md

 ## ⚠️ IMPORTANT NOTICE — GFF Module

-The GFF module is an independent molecular dynamics simulation **written and maintained by a single developer - me**.
+The GFF module is an independent molecular dynamics simulation **written (mostly) and maintained by a single developer - me**.
 This module is currently **under active development, testing, and validation**.
 While it appears to function very well in previous tests, **users should exercise caution** when interpreting results and report any unexpected behavior.

 **This is the new graphical interface version.** The GUI has undergone significant changes from previous releases.